 Certain corporate governance changes were implemented following the completion of the Merger and Sponsorship Transaction.
 As part of the Merger and Sponsorship Transaction, TerraForm Power's corporate governance was simplified to better align the interests of all of our stakeholders.
 We now have a single class of A shares worth one vote each, as opposed to our previous dual-class structure.
 Upon consummation of the Merger and Sponsorship Transaction, the size of our Board of Directors (the "Board") was set at seven members, of whom four are designated by Brookfield and three are independent and were initially chosen by our Board prior to the Merger and Sponsorship Transaction.
-On November 16, 2017, one of our three independent directors resigned as a director, and as a result, a new independent director was appointed to our Board on February 5, 2018.
+On May 23, 2018, the Company held its annual meeting of stockholders for 2018 at which our three current independent directors were elected.